 Once you're registered, we'll keep you up to date with how the roll-out is progressing, and when the NBN will be live in your area.
 Why constantly check for availability when we can do it for you?

 If your area is within 3 months of being ready for service, you can also pre-order your NBN service and we'll process your order as soon as your area goes live!

 Certainly!
 You may switch your NBN plan at any time.
 There are no contract break or plan change fees to switch plan.

 Simply change plan online or call our Billing team on 13 66 33.

 From 1 April 2016, a once-off $300 New Development fee applies to new NBN connections in the following circumstances:

 This applies to all NBN connections regardless of the NBN technology used.
 Once the New Development fee has been charged at an address, it will not be charged again for subsequent connections - provided the number of dwellings at that address has not increased.

-At Internode, we pass on the full $300 New Development fee (as billed by our wholesaler, nbn™ co ltd) to new customers.
-If you're an existing Internode customer, we absorb part of this fee and charge only $250.
+At Internode, we pass on the full $300 New Development fee (as billed by our wholesaler, nbn™ co ltd).

 What happens to your existing services will depend on the NBN technology in your area.
 In most areas, the copper network will either be completely or partially disconnected.
 In these areas, any phone or ADSL services that use the copper network will also be cancelled.